markymawk/BrawlCratePlugins/README.md

 Lists all models, materials, objects, and PAT animations using the selected texture.

-## 4.8 Rename TEX0 (preserve references)
+## 4.8 Rename TEX0 & Preserve References
 **Usage:** Right-click a TEX0 node within any BRRES

 Renames the TEX0, as well as any matRefs or PAT0 entries where the texture is used.
+If the TEX0 is renamed over an already-existing TEX0, then the existing (old) TEX0 will be deleted, and all references to the overwritten (old) texture will stay pointing to the new texture.
 For TEX0s within a MiscData or ModelData, only that BRRES is affected.
 If within a TextureData, the whole file will be checked.

 ## 4.9 Locate SCN0 LightSet/Fog Usage